 Private lessons permit students to earn academic credit for their studies at performing or visual arts studios in the metropolitan area.
 By studying with professional, New York City-based artist/teachers, students are offered the opportunity to learn and perfect their craft.
 Private lessons are available in a variety of areas such as voice, music, dance, acting, and the visual arts.
 Unlike private lessons offered elsewhere in the University, in Gallatin private lessons are arranged and paid for by the student.

-Private lessons require the approval of both the student's adviser and the director of external programs.
-Students may look through the listings (available at the Gallatin Office, 1 Washington Place, 8th floor) of studios and private lesson instructors who have participated in the program.
-Students may also choose to study with a particular instructor or studio not found through the Gallatin listings; in this case, the student must submit the studio's brochure (or the instructor's resume or curriculum vitae) before he or she can register for the course.
+Private lessons require the approval of both the student's adviser and the Director of Internships.
+The student must submit the studio's brochure, (or the instructor's resume or curriculum vitae), before he or she can register for the course.
 Studios and instructors must meet the criteria of the Gallatin School.

 Upon finding an appropriate studio or instructor, it is the student's responsibility to make arrangements for the lessons, including the schedule of lessons, registration for the course, and payment to the studio or instructor.
 Please note: The student is responsible for full payment to the studio or instructor for the cost of the lessons, as well as to New York University for the tuition expenses incurred by the number of private lesson course credits.
 In addition, any payment arrangements with the studio or instructor must be made by the student.
 The number of credits for private lessons will be determined by the number of instruction hours per semester.
 The student must provide Gallatin with all details of the arranged lessons on the proposal form.